segmentio/segment-docs/src/connections/destinations/catalog/ambee-apis/index.md

 know which Source is sending the data and which destinations should receive that data.

-To find a write key, you first need to create a non-Cloud Source such as a website, server, or mobile source.
+To find a write key, you first need to create a non-cloud Source such as a website, server, or mobile source.

 Then, in the Source, navigate to **Settings** > **API Keys**.